alanranger/alan-chat-proxy/testing-scripts/IMPROVEMENTS-SUMMARY-NOV10.md

 - ✅ Better change detection (ETag support)
 - ✅ Correct event-product mappings
 - ✅ Deduplicated views
+- ✅ Unique articles in responses (no duplicates)

 **Status**: ✅ **APPROVED** - All changes are safe to keep in production.